Undline/UndChain/M3L_GSS.md

 ---

+### ***Default M3L Implementation for Asset View**

+In the event that an M3L designer does not implement a custom layout for the Asset View widget, a default structure will be used to ensure usability and consistency.
+Below is the standardized implementation:

+---

 ### **Conclusion**

 The Asset View Widget is a powerful, versatile tool for creating robust shopping and browsing experiences.
 With its rich feature set and dynamic customization options, it empowers developers to build applications that cater to diverse audiences and business needs.